thomas-waite/thomas-waite/README.md

 ### 👋 Hi there
 I'm a software engineer interested in Ethereum + DeFi, Machine Learning + NLP.

 I've been working in the Ethereum space at [Aztec](https://aztec.network/index.html), and before that I studied Physics at Imperial College London.
-My thesis was focused on computer vision - we were flying drones over fields, multispectrally imaging the vegetation and then using a combination of supervised + unsupervised learning to generate segmentation maps.
+My thesis was focused on computer vision - flying drones over fields, multispectrally imaging the vegetation and then using a combination of supervised + unsupervised learning to generate segmentation maps.
 I live and work in London :)

 ### 🔭 Selected projects
 - Interest yielding escrow solution for rental tenancy deposits.
 [Deployed](https://betterdeposits.com/) | [Code](https://github.com/hack-money/better-deposits)